KNX-IOT/KNX-IOT-Virtual/README.md

 The main differences wrt to wxWidget apps are:

-- different main application
+- Different main application
-- interaction via python to listen to the buttons (pb)
+- Interaction via python to listen to the buttons (pb)
-  - polling python interaction
+  - Polling python interaction
-- interaction via python to turn on/off the leds (sa & pb)
+- Interaction via python to turn on/off the leds (sa & pb)
   - via callback of the point api code (on CoAP POST)

-### 1.7.1.
+### 1.4.1.
 Basic Thread Border Router Set-Up

 Please flash an SD card with [the latest Border Router prebuilt image available here](https://github.com/Cascoda/install-script/releases).
 Insert the SD card into a Raspberry Pi 3 or 4, attach the Displayotron HAT and then connect the Raspberry Pi to your wired via Ethernet.
 Finally, power on the Raspberry Pi by connecting the power supply cable.

-### 1.7.2.
+### 1.4.2.
 Accessing the Thread Border Router CLI

 You can configure the Thread Border Router via SSH, through the Ethernet connection.
 The default hostname is `raspberrypi`.
 Alternatively, you may connect a keyboard & HDMI monitor to the